Do I need a Grant of Probate?

 Can I avoid probate?

-It’s sometimes possible to administer an estate without a grant of probate if the estate is small in value or, in some circumstances, if it is all held jointly.
-Accounts and property in joint names can pass to a surviving husband or wife without the need for probate.
+It’s sometimes possible to administer an estate without a Grant of Probate if the estate is small in value or, in some circumstances, if it is all held jointly.
+Accounts and property in joint names can be passed to a surviving husband or wife without the need for probate.

 Grants of Probate are issued by the Probate Registry, a division of HM Courts and Tribunal Services, so you will need to apply to your local registry.
 There’s a specific set of forms that you will need to fill out for the application – a probate application form and an inheritance tax form.